 Bookkeeping for small business also includes reports on bills payable and receivable.
-This would help you keep track on the amount of money that you would receive or you would need to pay in the near future.
-Keeping a steady eye on top ten bookkeeping for small business tips would help you manage your workflow in a much more better way.
+This would help you keep track of the amount of money that you would receive or you would need to pay in the near future.
+Keeping a steady eye on top ten bookkeeping for small business tips would help you manage your workflow in a much better way.

 Top 10 Bookkeeping Tips for Small Businesses

 Having a dedicated business bank account for checking and savings saves you precious man-hours when it’s time to tally up deductible business expenses.
 Out of the gate, get used to using different bank accounts for business and personal purchases.
 If you’re contributing capital to your business out of your personal assets, make sure you clearly document the contribution.